Searching for a DeepL translator review to decide if this is the best translation tool for your business?

 - Translate all of your content, no matter if it comes from the WordPress editor, plugins, your theme, widgets, menu items, and so on;

 - Add a frontend language switcher to let visitors choose their preferred language.
-You can also automatically redirect visitors to their local language;
+You can also automatically redirect visitors to their local language with automatic user language detection;

 - Fully indexable, SEO-friendly translations so that you can benefit from multilingual SEO;